melboyce/sfv/gul_oki.md

 `s.mp(4/3) | {s.hp s.mp(5/4) OR c.mk b.hp(4/1)}`

-This is a setup for c.hk (1st hit) KDR/KR - that is, the first hit of crouching heavy kick and quick-rise (or no recovery).
-After recovering from a c.hk, with no delay, input s.mp.
-If the opponent quick-rises, you will score a hit (unless they use an invulnerable reversal) and the brackets indicate the advantage on hit and block (hit/block) - in this case: +4 on hit, +3 on block.
+This is a setup for c.hk (1st hit) KDR/KD - that is, the first hit of crouching heavy kick and quick-rise or no recovery.
+After scoring a hit off c.hk, with no delay, input s.mp.
+If the opponent quick-rises, you will land a hit (unless they use an invulnerable reversal) and the brackets indicate the advantage on hit and block (hit/block) - in this case: +4 on hit, +3 on block.
 Counterhits confer +2f of advantage, so on CH, it's +6.

 If the opponent doesn't quick-rise and instead opts to recover normally (no recovery), after the s.mp whiffs, continue, without delay, to input the remainder of the string: either `s.hp s.mp` or `c.mk b.hp`.
-The obvious caveat is that you probably need to get a read on KDR or KDBR (quick-rise or back-rise).
+As with the s.mp, the advantage is specified in parens () in the event of contact.

 ## Syntax
 * **pipe (|)** separates KDR/KDBR option from KD option